mmoundraty/cse15l-lab-reports/lab5.md

 [Information needed about the setup]

-Here is the file directory & structure that I need which is just Server.java, run.sh, and StringServer.java
+Here is the file directory & structure that I need which is just `Server.java`, `run.sh`, and `StringServer.java`

 ![Image](5lab.png)